-House Commendations
+House Points / Commendations

 House Commendations are awarded, by staff, to students who make a good effort, produce praiseworthy academic work or who show willingness to help and carry out duties.
-The latter - commendations for service - count in the Senior School towards the Kakabadse Shield (donated in memory of Mrs Kakabadse, a friend of Thornton College) which is awarded each year to the House gaining the highest number of Service Commendations.
+The latter - commendations for service - count towards the Service Awards awarded to pupils gaining the highest number of Service Commendations.